gb2dev/HLA-NoVR-Launcher/README.md

 ## Installation and Usage
 [Download the latest release](https://github.com/bfeber/HLA-NoVR-Launcher/releases/latest/download/HLA-NoVR-Launcher.zip).
 Then extract the files and open the `HLA-NoVR-Launcher.exe`

-In case you need to select a folder after clicking "Play" in the launcher, select your Half-Life: Alyx installation folder (the one with `game` and `content` inside).
+In case you need to select a folder after clicking "Play" in the launcher, select your Half-Life: Alyx installation folder (the one with the folders `game` and `content` inside).

 ## Credits
 The awesome background video was made by [Half Peeps](https://www.youtube.com/@HALFPEEPS).